Aymen004/on-the-fly-nvs-moge/README.md

 # Bootstrap‑Free On‑the‑fly 3D Gaussian Splatting (MoGE‑init)

-Replace the fragile multi‑view geometric bootstrap in On‑the‑fly 3DGS with a robust single‑image generative initialization using MoGE‑2, then keep the official incremental pipeline unchanged for the rest of the sequence.
+Replacing the fragile multi‑view geometric bootstrap in On‑the‑fly 3DGS with a robust single‑image generative initialization using MoGE‑2, keeping the official incremental pipeline unchanged for the rest of the sequence.

 This repo provides portable notebooks (Colab or local) covering end‑to‑end: one‑shot init → incremental training → evaluation vs the original baseline.
 <p align="center">